 As with most health conditions that are studied, there are conflicting findings: While high concentrations of EDCs have been associated with worse fertility outcomes in some studies (like this study on human exposure to phthalates), other studies (like this one and this one) have reported mixed findings.
 That said, most EDC experts agree that reducing exposure to these chemicals is likely beneficial for reproductive and general health.

-How to reduce your exposure to EDCs
+How to reduce your exposure to products containing EDCs

 The first thing to keep in mind is that the goal is not to reduce your exposure to *zero*.
 These chemicals are everywhere, unfortunately, and it’s impossible to completely avoid them.
 Our recommendation is to take a few measured steps to reduce exposure to some of the biggest offenders: